nehal96/PISA-2012-Data-Visualization/README.md

 ## Summary

+The Programme for International Student Assessment is a triennial international survey which aims to evaluate education systems worldwide by testing the skills and knowledge of 15-year-old students from 65 economies.

-This is an interactive data visualization of teacher survey data from the Programme for International Student Assessment (PISA), a worldwide study by the OECD.
-The data visualization shows the correlation between various factors for teachers, namely salaries, education level, style of teaching and school climate, from 65 economies.
+This project aims to create an interactive data visualization of teacher survey data from PISA 2012.
+The data visualization shows the correlation between various factors for teachers, namely salaries, education level, style of teaching and school climate, and maths scores.
 Each plot contains a corresponding text that explains any correlations and any differences between OECD and non-OECD countries.

 ## Design